-“Do I have flat feet?” is a common question asked by patients.
+“Do I have flat feet?” is a common question frequently received by Podiatrist Gerard Evans from the

 How do I know I have flat feet?